airbytehq/airbyte/docs/operator-guides/scaling-airbyte.md

 ## Scaling Airbyte

-As depicted in [High-Level View](../understanding-airbyte/high-level-view.md), Airbyte is made up of several components under the hood:
+As depicted in our [High-Level View](../understanding-airbyte/high-level-view.md), Airbyte is made up of several components under the hood:
 1) Scheduler
 2) Server
 3) Temporal